-- What time limits exist for submitting and resubmitting claims and adjustments. - When providers may bill a client. - How to bill for services provided to primary care case management (PCCM) clients. - How to bill for clients eligible for both Medicare and Medicaid. - How to handle third-party liability claims. - What standards to use for record keeping.
+- Time limits for submitting and resubmitting claims and adjustments. - When providers may bill a client. - How to bill for services provided to primary care case management (PCCM) clients. - How to bill for clients eligible for both Medicare and Medicaid. - How to handle third-party liability claims. - Standards for record keeping.